 Lose money?
 Yes, you read that right!
-There are 2 ways you could be losing you money:
+There are 2 ways you could be losing your money:

 - By waiting too long to cash in: There is a possibility that your points expire after some time, depending on the company’s terms and conditions.
 So, redeem your points as soon as you can!

 - By paying for a subscription: It’s a SCAM!
-Don’t you ever pay to participate in any online surveys, no matter what they say!
+Don’t you ever pay to take part in any online surveys, no matter what they say!
 They may try to lure you into buying a “secret” list of high paying survey companies.
-That doesn’t exist!

 How Could Online Surveys Be Positive for You?

 We cannot deny the fact that extra and honest money is always welcomed.
 Having another way to earn money can be a great relief to many people going through a difficult financial situation.